 Year 7 Nightlight- project designed for young children or children with a disability.
-Greetings Card- different spiritual traditions for giving a card e.g. Christmas/Eid.
-Year 9 (GCSE) Spiritual • Product impact on society including case studies of products impact on society and religion (beef tallow in £5 note for example).
-Year 9 (BTEC) • Ensuring sci-fi designs are appropriate for all races/religions.
+Year 8 Greetings Card- different spiritual traditions for giving a card e.g. Christmas/Eid.
+Spiritual Year 9 (GCSE) Spiritual Product impact on society including case studies of products impact on society and religion (beef tallow in £5 note for example).
+Year 9 (BTEC) Ensuring sci-fi designs are appropriate for all races/religions.
 Year 10 (BTEC) Case studies into different world festivals (religious/cultural) such as day of the dead or Mardi Gras.
-Year 7 Packaging- Healthy lifestyle packaging brief to encourage children to eat healthily. • Jigsaw- use of MDF as material due to environmental impact (recycled).
-Year 8 • Pencil Case- use of MDF as material due to environmental impact (recycled).
-Copyrights and ensuring originality of work, impact of plagiarism.
+Year 7 Packaging- Healthy lifestyle packaging brief to encourage children to eat healthily.
+Jigsaw- use of MDF as material due to environmental impact (recycled).
+Year 8 Pencil Case- use of MDF as material due to environmental impact (recycled).
+Year 9 (GCSE) Copyrights and ensuring originality of work, impact of plagiarism.
 Year 9 (BTEC) Moral Copyrights and ensuring originality of work, impact of plagiarism.
 Year 10 (GCSE) Supporting developing countries, encouraging healthy lifestyles or helping a user with a disability, meaning all coursework topics encourage students to solve an issue morally.
-Year 10 (BTEC) Environmental impact page looking at 3rs. • Festival case study can take in other communities e.g. pride festivals.
+Year 10 (BTEC) Environmental impact page looking at 3rs.
+Festival case study can take in other communities e.g. pride festivals.
 Year 11 (GCSE) Coursework includes material choice justification.
 Students must include environmental Impact of material choice.
-Year 7 Workshop health and safety induction for all Y7 students.
+Year 7 Workshan health and safety industion for all V7 students Workshop health and safety induction for all Y7 students.
 Year 8 Safe and sensible working with a wide range of tools, equipment and machinery.
 Year 9 (GCSE) Alternative energies and the impact of fossil fuels.
-Year 10 (GCSE)

-- Sources of materials including impact of deforestation and FSC forests. - Anthropometric data and the design of products for different areas of society e.g. the elderly or disabled.

-Designing work for the local street carnival.
+Social Year 10 (GCSE) Sources of materials including impact of deforestation and FSC forests.
+Anthropometric data and the design of products for different areas of society e.g. the elderly or disabled.
+Year 10 (BTEC) Designing work for the local street carnival.
 Case studies of local celebrations.

-Year 11 (GCSE)

-Customer interactions throughout design folder to ensure products are suitable for the customer.
+Year 11 (GCSE) Customer interactions throughout design folder to ensure products are suitable for the customer.